 This cut off The Flying Burrito Brothers' The Gilded Palace of Sin best melds John Lennon's experimental bent with the songwriting of Parsons' honky-tonk heroes.
 It's a co-write with Chris Ethridge, a band mate since the latter days of The International Submarine Band.

 Although it's most associated with The Byrds' Sweetheart of the Rodeo album, Parsons' second-greatest masterpiece remained in his repertoire and even made it onto Grievous Angel as part of a medley with the Louvin Brothers' "Cash on the Barrelhead."

 1. "Return of the Grievous Angel"

-It's all here: gorgeous two-part harmonies with Harris, a story about a restless rambler and a healthy dose of surrealism.
-James Burton's fantastic guitar work, future Eagle Bernie Leadon's acoustic accompaniment and Byron Berline's golden hour as a fiddler accentuate the musical and lyrical high point of Parson's shortened career.
+Parsons' signature song has it all: gorgeous two-part harmonies with Harris, a story about a restless rambler and a healthy dose of surrealism.
+Merle Haggard and Elvis Presley band leader James Burton's fantastic guitar work, future Eagle Bernie Leadon's acoustic accompaniment and Byron Berline's golden hour as a fiddler accentuate the musical and lyrical high point of Parson's shortened (and seminal) career.

 This story first ran on Nov.
 5, 2018.